Eligibility for Social Security Disability Benefits in Alabama

 - Your disability is expected to result in death or has lasted or is expected to last for 12 months or more

-SSDI eligibility in Florida and Alabama
+SSDI eligibility in Alabama

 To be eligible for monthly Social Security Disability Insurance (SSDI) benefits, you must first have worked in jobs covered by Social Security and have earned enough credits.
-SSDI eligibility in Alabama and Florida is also based on whether you have a medical condition that meets the SSA’s definition for disability.
+SSDI eligibility in Alabama is also based on whether you have a medical condition that meets the SSA’s definition for disability.
 For most people, the definition of disability for SSDI benefits is the same as for SSI benefits.
 To learn more about the requirements for Social Security disability benefits, please see our page on SSDI Requirements.

 Contact an experienced disability attorney for personal assistance